 Find a chat based on a person’s name

-Enter the person’s name in the command box at the top of the app.
+Enter the person’s name in the command box at the top of Teams.
 You’ll see their name and any group chats they're a part of with you listed.
-Select their name to go to your one-on-one chat with them, or a group chat to resume that one.
+Select their name to go to your one-on-one chat with them or select a group chat to resume that one.

 Find a message that has a keyword that you remember

-Start typing a keyword into the command box at the top of the app and press Enter.
+Start typing a keyword into the command box at the top of Teams and press Enter.
 You’ll see a list of results that include the keyword.

 Filter to show certain types of messages